protoben/resume/resume.md

 Objective
 ---------

-To apply a background in theory and provable security to networking, systems, and security software
+To apply a background in security and cryptography to developing secure network and systems software.

 Education